bluesam1/collab-canvas/README.md

 15. **Pan Canvas**: Drag canvas in Pan mode to move around the workspace
 16. **Zoom Canvas**: Use mouse wheel to zoom in/out (0.1x to 5x)

+### AI Assistant
+17. **Open AI Assistant**: Click the sparkles icon (✨) in the top navigation
+18. **Natural Language Commands**: Type commands like:
+    - "Create 3 blue rectangles in a row"
+    - "Make a traffic light with red, yellow, and green circles"
+    - "Arrange all shapes in a 3x3 grid"
+    - "Change selected shapes to purple"
+19. **AI Tools**: The AI can create shapes, move them, resize, rotate, change colors, arrange in grids, align, distribute, and more
+20. **Smart Defaults**: When you don't specify colors or line widths, the AI uses your currently selected color and stroke width
+21. **Viewport-Aware**: AI creates shapes in the visible area you're looking at - pan/zoom to where you want them to appear
+22. **Auto-Selection & Framing**: AI-created shapes are automatically selected and framed in view for immediate editing

+### View Management
+23. **Frame Selected Shapes**: Click the Frame Selected button (📐) in the toolbar to automatically zoom and center the view around your selected shapes
+24. **Keyboard Shortcuts**: Use V for Pan, S for Select, R for Rectangle, C for Circle, L for Line, T for Text

 ### Collaboration
-17. **See Collaborators**: View online users in the top-right corner
+25. **See Collaborators**: View online users in the top-right corner
-18. **See Cursors**: Watch other users' cursors move in real-time
+26. **See Cursors**: Watch other users' cursors move in real-time
-19. **Real-time Sync**: All changes appear instantly for everyone
+27. **Real-time Sync**: All changes appear instantly for everyone (including AI-generated shapes)

 ## Features Details